Trail Running SA

 Cancellations and changes

-Please do not contact Trail Running SA requesting a cancellation or change until you have read the procedure for cancellations and changes here.
+Please read our procedure for cancellations and changes before contacting us for a cancellation or change.
 There is a $10 fee plus any price difference for changes or cancellations.

 The Trail Running SA team & how to volunteer